MicrosoftDocs/memdocs/memdocs/intune/apps/mamedge-5-acp-edge.md

 - Data protection settings
 - Additional app configuration for managed devices

-**Important**
+> [!IMPORTANT]

-For configuration scenarios that require device enrollment on Android, the devices must be enrolled in Android Enterprise and Microsoft Edge for Android must be deployed via the Managed Google Play store.
+> For configuration scenarios that require device enrollment on Android, the devices must be enrolled in Android Enterprise and Microsoft Edge for Android must be deployed via the Managed Google Play store.
 For more information, see [**Set up enrollment of Android Enterprise personally-owned work profile devices**](/mem/intune/enrollment/android-work-profile-enroll) and [**Add app configuration policies for managed Android Enterprise devices**](/mem/intune/apps/app-configuration-policies-use-android).

 We have evaluated the different Microsoft Edge App Configuration and have identified the following key items that need to be configured, we'll then guide you through the process of creating an App Configuration on Microsoft Intune Admin Center.